tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 ![Diagram of ValidationAssertion, IssueAssertion, MeasureAssertion and AmendmentAssertion classes as subtypes of the Assertion class with ReportConcept as its parent.](assertions.png "The 4 central Assertion types in the framework - ValidationAssertion, IssueAssertion, MeasureAssertion and AmendmentAssertion.")

-Diagram of the composition of Validation, ValidationMethod, and ValidationAssertion illustrating the Data Quality Needs, Solutions, and Reports layers of bdqffdq, with responsibilities of bdqcore (solid lines), and implementations (dashed lines).
+Diagram of the composition of Validation, ValidationMethod, and ValidationAssertion illustrating the Data Quality Needs, Solutions, and Reports layers of bdqffdq, with responsibilities of bdqtest (solid lines), and implementations (dashed lines).

 ![Diagram of Validation, ValidationMethod, and ValidationAssertion with related classes](bdqffdq_data_quality_needs_solutions_report_validation.svg "Validation concepts in the Needs, Solutions, and Reports levels.")